sjkummer/janus-gateway-js/README.md

  *  `session.send(message)`

-    Adds `session_id` to message and delegates it to connection's `send` method.
+    Adds session's id to message and delegates it to connection's `send` method.
 Returns a promise from connection's `send`.
     * `message` {Object}

  *  `session.attachPlugin(name)`